 The result of all this was that when my alarm went off at 3am, I felt awful.
 I was absolutely shattered, my legs felt like lead and not even a super sized cup of tea helped.
 As I sat in my corral I was watching people walk past and for some reason, the constant movement was making me feel dizzy.
 Then, they shuffled us forward to make room for other people, this meant an hour of standing before the race.
 By the time the gun went off I was getting seriously worried about the shape I was in.
 The first half a mile I could feel my legs were tired and tight – it was touch and go as to whether my hamstrings were going to cramp.
 I took it super easy, Mile two saw me take a loo break – sometime I never normally do while running.
 Miraculously it seemed to reset my body.
 At this point we were just about to enter the theme parks again and so the next couple of miles were spent having fun – conscious that I wasn’t in prime form, I took a few photos, I reached 5k at 40 minutes and was starting to feel okay.
 And then the chafing started!

-I haven’t talked about the heat on the course so far – if you’ve read other people’s race reports you’ve probably heard that it was hot and humid.
+I haven’t talked about the heat on the course so far – if you’ve read a Disneyland Half race report from other runners you’ve probably heard that it was hot and humid.
 Coming from the UK this should have bothered me, but a) I love heat and b) I think the years of running in Sydney conditioned my body a bit to what it’s like to run in extreme temperatures, I didn’t feel as affected by the heat during these events as I did the British 10km.
 However, my sports bra had other plans – by about 4 miles in, there were some serious rubbing issues.
 I moved it forwards, I moved it backwards, nothing was helping.
 Thankfully, medical stop 2 appeared.
 ‘Biofreeze’ – they were shouting.
 ‘Vaseline’ I shouted back.
 A large blob was squeezed into my hands – I now had a dilemma.
 The Vaseline had to go on my boobs – I’m in the middle of a race.
 Well, here’s hoping no-one had a camera as I’m pretty sure I flashed half a dozen people while I did what I had to do – but by this point I was past caring.
 Ahhh relief…….time to start enjoying myself again.